 The current waiting time for NHS funded IVF/ICSI Treatment at Aberdeen Fertility Centre is approximately 6 months from the date of referral.
-Referral for IVF/ICSI treatment to can only be made if all access criteria as set out below are fulfilled.
+Referral for IVF/ICSI treatment from 1st April 2017 can only be made if all access criteria as set out below are fulfilled.
 Criteria will be reapplied after each unsuccessful fresh and frozen treatment cycle, before any subsequent frozen transfers or a further fresh cycle can commence.

 All frozen embryos stored in any centre in the UK must be used before NHS treatment can commence.